What is Medicare Part A?

 Medicare Part A is hospital insurance.
 It covers the hospital charges and certain expenses you have during a hospital stay, including meals, operating room fees, necessary medical supplies and lab tests.
 Medicare Part A also covers inpatient hospital care required as part of a clinical research study.

-However, Medicare Part A doesn’t cover doctor fees while you’re hospitalized—these are covered under Medicare Part B. Medicare Part A benefits also don’t extend to medically unnecessary fees, such as private duty nursing or personal care items.
+However, Medicare Part A doesn’t cover doctor fees and hospitalizations—Medicare Part B covers these.
+Benefits won’t extend to medically unnecessary expenses like private duty nursing or personal care items.

 Hospital care